onyemakn/neocortexapi/source/HTMPersistanceUnitTests/Documents/hTM persistence md file.md

 ## - Logic of Serialization in HTMSerializer2.cs

 Serialization class used for serialization and deserialization of primitive types.
-Such as Integer, Boolean, String, Array Int[], Double, Long, Cells and Synapse

-1. Serializes the begin marker of the type.

-2. Serialize the end marker of the type.

-3. Serialize the property of type Int.
+Such as Integer, Boolean, String, Array Int[], Double, Long, Cells and Synapse.
+Serializes the begin and end marker of the type.
+Serialize the property of type Int.
 Read the property of type Int and return that integer.

-4. Deserializes from text file to DistalDendrite and return DistalDendrite.

-5. Serialize the property of type Double.
-Read the property of type Double and return Double

-6. Serialize the property of type String.
-Read the property of type String and return string

-7. Serialize the property of type Long.
-Read the property of type Long and return long

-8. Serialize the Bool.
-Read the property of type Bool and return Bool.

-9. Serialize the array of type Double
-Read the array of type Double and return double

-10. Serialize the array of type Int.
+Deserializes from text file to DistalDendrite and return DistalDendrite.
+Serialize the property of type Double, String, Long and Bool.
+Read the property of type Double, String, Long, Bool and return these values.
+Serialize the array of type Double.
+Read the array of type Double and return double.
+Serialize the array of type Int.
 Read the array of type Int returns Int[].

-11. Serialize and Deserialize the array of cells.

-12. Deserializes from text file to Cell and return cells

-13. Serialize the dictionary with key:string and value:int.
-Read the dictionary with key:string and value:int and return Dictionary<String, int>

-14. Serialize the dictionary with key:string and value:int[].
+Serialize and Deserialize the array of cells.
+Deserializes from text file to Cell and return cells.
+Serialize the dictionary with key:string and value:int.
+Read the dictionary with key:string and value:int and return Dictionary<String, int>.
+Serialize the List of DistalDendrite, Synapses and Integer and Dictionary<Segment, List<Synapses>>.
-Read the dictionary with key:String and value:int[] and return Dictionary<String, int[]>.

-15. Serialize the List of DistalDendrite.
 Read the List of DistalDendrite and returns distal dendrite.

-16. Serialize the List of Synapse.
-Read the List of Synapse and returns List<Synapse>.

-17. Serialize the List of Integers.
-Read the List of Integers.

-18. Serialize the Dictionary<Segment, List<Synapse>>.

-19. Serialize the dictionary with key:int and value:Synapse.
-Read the dictionary with key:int and value:Synapse return Dictionary<int, Synapse>.
+Serialize the dictionary and Concurrentdictionary with key:int and value:Synapse and DistalDendrite.
+Read the dictionary with key:int and value:Synapse return Dictionary<int, Synapse>

-20. Serialize the Concurrentdictionary with key:int and value:DistalDendrite.

 You can find more detail using the following link.